top of page

 "It's a nice place to spend time with the family.
 Lots of benches and even suitable for barbeques.
 If you want to cover the entire island it is better with a bike."

-Can't go at your own pace
+Visitors can't go at their own pace

-Not everyone has a nice view
+Not everyone has a Bay view

 Breakdown_edited.png